What is network-attached storage?

 NAS is limited by its inability to deliver performance at scale.

-Network-attached storage relies on hard disk drives (HDDs) to serve data.
-Unfortunately, if too many users send file requests at the same time, it can overwhelm the NAS system.
+NAS devices rely on hard disk drives (HDDs) to serve data.
+Unfortunately, if too many users send file requests at the same time, it can overwhelm the NAS system. challenges.

 No service guarantees

-NAS can’t offer any storage service guarantees.
+NAS devices can’t offer any storage service guarantees.
 Users could have problems like data lag, missing data, and lost data.
-NAS is not reliable enough to use for mission-critical operations.
+NAS devices are not always reliable enough to use for mission-critical operations.

 How can users overcome NAS limitations?